Statistical inference for Levy-driven graph supOU processes: From short- to long-memory in high-dimensional time series: Abstract

 \section{Abstract}

-This article introduces L\'{e}vy-driven graph supOU processes, offering a parsimonious parametrisation for high-dimensional time-series where dependencies between the individual components are governed via a graph structure.
-Specifically, we propose a model specification that allows for a smooth transition between short- and long-memory settings while accommodating a wide range of marginal distributions.
-We further develop an inference procedure based on the generalised method of moments, establish its asymptotic properties and demonstrate its strong finite sample performance through a simulation study.
-Finally, we illustrate the practical relevance of our new model and estimation method in an empirical study of wind capacity factors in an European electricity network context.
+This article introduces L\'{e}vy-driven graph supOU processes, a parsimonious parametrisation for high-dimensional time series in which dependence between components is governed by a graph structure.
+Specifically, the model bridges short- and long-range dependence within a single parametric family while accommodating a wide range of marginal distributions.
+We further develop a generalised method of moments estimator, establish its consistency and asymptotic normality, and assess its finite-sample performance through a simulation study.
+Finally, we illustrate the practical relevance of our model and estimation method in an empirical study of wind capacity factors in a European electricity network context.

 \emph{Keywords:} Graph supOU process, L\'{e}vy basis, long memory, generalised method of moments, infinite divisibility.\\ \emph{MSC classes:} 62M10, 62F99, 60G10, 62P99, 60F05, 60G57, 60E07.